spectrumx/svi-code/docs/index.rst

 ..
-SpectrumX Visualization documentation master file, created by sphinx-quickstart.
+SpectrumX Visualization Platform documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to SpectrumX Visualization's documentation!
+Welcome to SpectrumX Visualization Platform's documentation!
 ======================================================================

 .. toctree::